10 Worst Air Conditioning Mistakes Homeowners on Maui Make

 3. Failing to upgrade your thermostat

 We recommend programmable thermostats because they allow you to have variable temperature settings throughout the day.
-Uniform temperature setting eats up more energy than necessary.
+A uniform temperature setting eats up more energy than necessary.
 Smart thermostats allow you to set temperatures for specific times of the day — for instance, at 80 degrees when you leave for work at 9 a.m. and then at 78 degrees at 5 p.m.
 You can lower your energy bills this way.

 4. Keeping the ceiling fans turned off